dfelinto/blender-manual/manual/3d_interaction/transform_control/precision.rst

 :doc:`Read more about the Transform Manipulator » </3d_interaction/transform_control/manipulators>`

-.. admonition:: Combining with other controls
+.. tip:: Combining with other controls
-   :class: nicetip

    All of the precision controls detailed on the page can be combined with the :doc:`Axis Locking </3d_interaction/transform_control/axis_locking>` controls and used with the different :doc:`Pivot Points </3d_interaction/transform_control/pivot_point>`.